codex-team/deeplinker/README.md

 Let's imagine that you want to create a link that opens some page in application, if it is installed.
 If target application is missing then link should open a web page as a normal link.

-Check out example schemas below.
+Check out example schemes below.

 ### On click